 Katherine A. Pace

 Outside Director, Audit Committee

-Katherine A. Pace, from Orlando, Florida, is a certified public accountant and principal of Family Business Consulting, LLC, which provides financial and strategic planning for closely held businesses.
-Prior to forming her company, she was a tax partner with KPMG, LLP, an audit, tax and advisory service firm, from 1985-2005.
+Katherine A. Pace, outside director for the Board, is from Orlando, Florida.
+Ms. Pace is a certified public accountant and principal of Family Business Consulting, LLC, which provides financial and strategic planning for closely held businesses.
+In addition to her work thru Family Business Consulting, effective January 1, 2018 she began serving as Chief Financial Officer/Treasurer of NASCAR Holdings, Inc., a motorsports business.
+Prior to forming her company, she was a tax partner with KPMG, LLP, from 1985-2005.
 While at KPMG, her practice included a variety of cooperative and agribusiness clients as well as participation in trade associations such as the National Society of Accountants for Cooperatives.
-Ms. Pace obtained her B.S. degree in accounting from Furman University.
-She is a member of the American Institute of Certified Public Accountants, the Florida Institute of Certified Public Accountants and current and past member and director of numerous trade and charitable organizations.
-Ms. Pace is the board designated financial expert.
-Ms. Pace became a director in 2006 and her current term expires December 31, 2019.
+Ms. Pace obtained her BS in Accounting from Furman University.
+She is a member of the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants, and she is a current and past member and director of numerous trade and charitable organizations.
+Ms. Pace is the board designated financial expert and serves on the Board Audit Committee.
+Ms. Pace became a director in 2006 and her term expires on December 31, 2019.

 William T. Robinson